mattiashallsten/ji-trainer/readme.md

 ## Add ratios

-To add ratios, open the file `ratios.json` and start writing below where it says "Add new ratio here:".
+To add ratios you can either open the ratio editor when running the application, or open the file `ratios.json` before running the application and start writing below where it says "Add new ratio here:".

 The new ratio must follow the same scheme as the other ones, namely: